PostHog/posthog.com/contents/product-engineers/llm-product-metrics.md

   - Blog
 ---

+import { ProductScreenshot } from 'components/ProductScreenshot'

 LLM-powered apps differ in three key ways when compared to regular SaaS apps:

 1. Their costs increase as as app usage increases.
 2. Request latency spikes and errors are more common.
-3. Evaluation something something
+3. You're not always sure if your LLM output is what was expected.

-This means that in addition to [regular product metrics](https://posthog.com/product-engineers/product-health-metrics), you need to monitor AI-specific ones too.
-This post lists the best metrics to keep track of.
-We've grouped them into three categories: [cost-related metrics](#cost-related-metrics), [usage metrics](#usage-metrics), and [debug metrics](#debug-metrics).
+This means that in addition to [regular product metrics](https://posthog.com/product-engineers/product-health-metrics), you need to monitor LLM-specific ones too.
+To understand which ones to track, we've put together a list of useful metrics to track.

+The metrics are grouped into three categories: [cost](#cost-related-metrics), [usage](#usage-metrics), and [debugging](#debug-metrics).

 ## Cost-related metrics